Lagrang/taxi-rides/README.md

 Base idea is to use CSV based storage 'as is', without converting to some other format.
 Application tries to reduce scanning of CSV files by using column indexes on following
 columns: `tpep_pickup_datetime`, `tpep_dropoff_datetime`.
 Application builds two-level index.
-First level is `min-max` index, it used to filter out whole file if it not satisfies the predicate.
+First level is `min-max` index, it is used to filter out whole file if it is not satisfies the predicate.
 Based on dataset located at S3(https://s3.amazonaws.com/nyc-tlc/trip+data/), `min-max` is rarely useful, because each file contains outlier values which enforce to scan almost all files.
-For such cases, when `min-max` is nor very useful, application uses second level index, `bucket index`.
-Reasoning, how this index can help, may be found in Javadoc of the [BucketColumnIndex](https://github.com/Lagrang/taxi-rides/blob/main/src/main/java/com/taxi/rides/storage/index/BucketColumnIndex.java) class.
+For such cases, when `min-max` is not very useful, application uses second level index, `bucket index`.
+More information about this index may be found in Javadoc of the [BucketColumnIndex](https://github.com/Lagrang/taxi-rides/blob/main/src/main/java/com/taxi/rides/storage/index/BucketColumnIndex.java) class.
 Another second level index